 2. I don't want to develop people, I want to develop ideas

-I love the concept of life coaching because you aren't trying to probe and prod someone into doing something.
-Your most important role is to be a purveyor of ideas for the coachee to consider and integrate into an action plan they will carry out themselves.
+I love the concept of life and business coaching because you aren't trying to probe and prod someone into doing something.
+Your most important role is to be a purveyor of ideas for the client to consider and integrate into an action plan they will carry out themselves.

 I'm a thinker and value ideas over everything: money and relationships included.
 I don't want to influence people.
 I want to develop ideas so powerful that they influence people.